 Retailers have tried everything it seems to get employees to sell more.

-So many try to hire the natural born salesperson.
-That doesn’t really work because generally they are few and far between.
+So many try to hire a natural-born salesperson.
+That doesn’t work because they are generally few and far between.

 Instead of trying a one-size-fits-all approach, if you leverage their personality styles, you can leverage their innate abilities and help them sell more.

 Once you understand the four personality styles, you can train your retail employees to cut out the fluff and connect with customers quickly after they learn how to identify the dominant personality styles.

 There’s the Driver, like Gordon Ramsay, where it is all about them being the best, smartest, and known as a decision-maker.
 Think of them as the fighter pilots in "Top Gun."
 It's all about them quickly coming to a decision.